 Heart To Tail does not focus on the distinction between grain-free and grain-inclusive food like many other brands.

-In addition, it appears that Heart To Tail does not produce many of the popular specialized dog food recipes such as those for puppies, senior dogs, or large breed dogs.
+In addition, it appears that Heart To Tail does not produce many of the popular specialized dog food recipes such as those for puppies, senior dogs, or large breed dogs which is unfortunate.

 Similar to the above, it is difficult to gauge the full size of Heart To Tail’s cat food range due to the limited information available, but from what we have researched, they sell a range of dry cat food and wet/canned cat food.